pixelyunicorn/2019-website-portfolio/pages/about.md

 permalink: /about
 layout: page

 lead: <b>Heya!</b> I go by Melody (or Victor) and use they/them pronouns.
 I've been doing web development seriously for over 8 years and before that I still couldn't put my computer away.
 I was always doing web development in my free time, and even in class!
-It was something I was and am very passionate about today, so I decided to make it my career. <br> <br> I sell my services to clients all across the US &amp; Canada.
+It was something I was and still am very passionate about today, so I decided to make it my career. <br> <br> I sell my services to clients all across the US &amp; Canada.
 One day I hope to be able to travel and meet new people around the world.

 header-text: white
 accent: rebeccapurple